aerni/statamic-advanced-seo/README.md

 Make sure the generator is enabled in the addon’s config.
 Next, head over to `SEO -> Site -> Social Media` and enable the collections you want to enable the generator for.
 This will add a new `Social Images Generator` section to the selected collections’ defaults and entry blueprint.

 ### Usage
 Activate the `Generate Social Images` toggle on the entry to generate the social images.
 If you have multiple themes, you may select the theme of your choice in the `Themes` dropdown.
 The images are generated every time you save the entry.
-You may also disable this behavior in the config, to generate the images the first time the entry is viewed on the frontend instead.
+You may also disable this behavior in the config and instead generate the images the first time the entry is viewed on the frontend.

 You can also run the following command to generate all images at once: